 Libby has written this wonderful blog post for us to conjure up a picture of her classes so other people can get a sense of the atmosphere and how it works.

-NB: This blog post was written before the Covid pandemic since when many classes are delivered over Zoom or in very small groups in a socially-distanced way.
+NB: This blog post was written before the Covid pandemic since when many classes are delivered over Zoom or in smaller groups.

 Welcome!
 Come into our classroom on a winter morning – it’s warm in here, the urn is on for tea and coffee, the date and lesson topic are up on the screen.